oclif/fancy-test/README.md

 Finally
 -------

-Run a tasks even if the test errors out.
+Run a task even if the test errors out.

 ```js
 describe('finally tests', () => {